Microsoft 365 for Mortgage Industry: The Complete Guide

 Getting Started: The Right Microsoft 365 Plan

-• Microsoft 365 Business Premium covers most mid-size mortgage companies.
-Includes Defender, Intune device management, Conditional Access, and DLP.
-Best for companies with 50 to 300 users.
+• Business Premium — covers most mid-size mortgage companies (50-300 users).
+Includes Defender, Intune, Conditional Access, and DLP.

 The right plan depends on your size, regulatory requirements, and existing security stack.
 A Tier-1 Microsoft CSP can audit your current environment and recommend the license that covers your needs without overpaying.